-The Haw River Ballroom has featured numerous indie bands such as Fitz and the Tantrums and Sufjan Stevens among many others in a attempt to truly embrace the creative atmosphere offered by the architecture of the venue.
+The Haw River Ballroom has featured numerous indie bands such as Fitz and the Tantrums and Sufjan Stevens among many others in an attempt to truly embrace the creative atmosphere offered by the architecture of the venue.
 Be sure to get here early to truly experience all this venue has to offer.
-Aside from the concert hall the restored cotton mill features the Saxapahaw General Store, The Eddy Pub, and a Saturday farmer’s market and music series during the summer months.
+Aside from the concert hall, the restored cotton mill features the Saxapahaw General Store, The Eddy Pub, and a Saturday farmer’s market and music series during the summer months.

 Cat’s Cradle – Carrboro

 Located in the tiny artistic town of Carrboro is Cat’s Cradle, a small, indoor venue that entertains the students of the University of North Carolina multiple nights a week with many engaging artists.
 Many big name artists make some of their first tour stops at the Cradle.
-As a former student of UNC I have formed many fond memories at this venue after seeing acts such as HAIM, Pepper, and Lights.
+As a former student of UNC, I have formed many fond memories at this venue after seeing acts such as HAIM, Pepper, and Lights.
 The beer selection, much like The Pour House, features numerous local craft beers and because this is a college town they are all at a great price for a concert.

 The truly outstanding aspect of Cat’s Cradle is that it actually made up of two venues.
 The primary hall is a large standing room akin to many college town venues.
-The back room is a bit more unique with a lower crowd capacity, a theater style stage, and a second level balcony from which to watch the concert and also speak with the bands.
+The back room is a bit more unique with a lower crowd capacity, a theater-style stage, and a second level balcony from which to watch the concert and also speak with the bands.
 Because the back room is more intimate it allows for a closer experience with the band and the rare chance for a unique experience such as the one I had with the band Lucius (video).

 There are so many historical concert venues throughout the world.
-They each hold a special quality that allows them to stand out among the others which only helps to make the concert more memorable.
-When seeing live music the venue can hold as much, if not more importance than the concert itself.
+They each hold a special quality that allows them to stand out from the others which only helps to make the concert more memorable.
+When seeing live music the venue can hold as much, if not more important than the concert itself.
 Do you have a favorite venue?
 What makes it truly special?
 Let me know in the comments below.